 What are the latest trends and issues in humanitarian emergencies?

-Health in emergencies cannot be separated from politics and human rights.
+Can health in emergencies be separated from politics and human rights?

-We need to learn from experts and practitioners, but also to debate and interact.
+How can we learn from both subject-matter experts and practitioners, and to debate and interact?

 Introduces important and evolving issues in global humanitarian health from various perspectives including experts, practitioner, policymakers and academics.
 Examines trending issues such as new emergencies, politics, human rights, humanitarian architecture, leadership, cash transfers, innovative financing among others.
-Allows for in-depth discussion and debate on these issues with faculty.
 Prepares students to explore practicums, internships, develop capstone projects, and apply to careers in the humanitarian health field.

 - Learning Objectives:

 - Explain new and evolving concepts, policies, and interventions in humanitarian emergencies and disasters